 The Directors consider that disclosing alternative performance measures enhances Shareholders' ability to evaluate and analyse the underlying financial performance of the Group.
 They have identified adjusted operating profit and adjusted EBITDA as measures that enable the assessment of the performance of the Group and assists in financial, operational and commercial decision-making.
 In adjusting for this measure the Directors have sought to eliminate those items of income and expenditure that do not specifically relate to the underlying operational performance of the Group in a specific year.
-The table below reconciles operating profit to adjusted operating profit and adjusted EBITDA identifying those reconciling items of income and expense.
+The table below reconciles operating profit to adjusted operating profit1 and adjusted EBITDA2 identifying those reconciling items of income and expense.

+Year Year

+ended ended

-Year ended 31 March 2022 £'000 loui olluou
+31 March 31 March

+2022 2021

+£'000 £'000

 Operating profit 2,386 3,550

 Amortisation of acquired intangible assets 751 663

 Expenses relating to share option schemes 241 536

 Restructuring costs 866 -

-Costs relating to business combi- nations 985 -
+Costs relating to business combinations 985 -

-Adjusted operating profit 5,229 4,749
+Adjusted operating profit 1 5,229 4,749

 Amortisation of other intangible assets 392 398

 Depreciation of owned assets 680 704

 Depreciation of leased assets 495 505

-Adjusted EBITDA 6,796 6,356
+Adjusted EBITDA 2 6,796 6,356

-Adjusted operating profit is the profit from operating activities adjusted for expenses relating to share option schemes, amortisation of acquired intangible assets, restructuring costs and costs relating to business combinations.
+- 1. Adjusted operating profit is the profit from operating activities adjusted for expenses relating to share option schemes, amortisation of acquired intangible assets, restructuring costs and costs relating to business combinations. - 2.
 Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) is the profit from operating activities adjusted for depreciation, amortisation, expenses relating to share option schemes, restructuring costs and costs relating to business combinations.